-Photo of Eric Penzer
+Photo of Eric W. Penzer

 It is well established that the right to waive the attorney-client privilege survives the death of a client, but case law is still developing concerning who can effectuate a post-death waiver and in what circumstances.
 The Fourth Department recently addressed this question for the first time in Matter of Thomas.
 Eric Penzer discusses the decision in our latest post.